-- (a) The lot contains at least 100 feet of shore frontage and at least 20,000 square feet of lot area; - (b) The proposed use is allowed in the District in which it occurs; and - (c) All other applicable provisions of this Ordinance are met to the greatest practical extent as determined by the Planning Board.
-In determining whether the proposed use meets these other requirements to the greatest practical extent, the Planning Board shall consider the ability of the applicant to use the land in the manner proposed, the size of the lot(s), the slope of the land, the potential for soil erosion, the location of other structures on the property and on adjacent properties, the location of the septic system and other on-site soils suitable for septic systems, and the type and amount of vegetation retained or proposed.
+- (a) The lot contains at least 100 feet of shore frontage and at least 20,000 square feet of lot area; - (b) The proposed use is allowed in the District in which it occurs; and - (c) All other applicable provisions of this Ordinance are met to the greatest practical extent as determined by Planning Board reviewing authority.
+In determining whether the proposed use meets these other requirements to the greatest practical extent, the Planning Board reviewing authority shall consider the ability of the applicant to use the land in the manner proposed, the size of the lot(s), the slope of the land, the potential for soil erosion, the location of other structures on the property and on adjacent properties, the location of the septic system and other on-site soils suitable for septic systems, and the type and amount of vegetation retained or proposed.
+A permit issued by the Code Enforcement Officer is required.